 Arsenic poisoning symptoms

 - Bowel irrigation by passing a large amount of an osmotically balanced polyethylene glycol solution through the entire GI tract.
-It helps flush out the GI track and removes the Arsenic traces.
-Thereby, it prevents absorption of the Arsenic from GI tract.
+It helps flush out the GI tract and removes the Arsenic traces.
+Thereby, it prevents the absorption of the Arsenic from the GI tract.

 - Removal of the cloth from the exposed area.